-We serve clients in Alpharetta, Atlanta, Roswell, Johns Creek, Milton, Cumming, Marietta, Dunwoody, Sandy Springs, Duluth, Woodstock and the surrounding Metro Atlanta area.
-We have offices in Alpharetta and Atlanta Georgia, allowing us to conveniently meet with clients thorough-out the metro-Atlanta area.
+We serve clients in Alpharetta, Atlanta, Roswell, Johns Creek, Milton, Cumming, Marietta, Dunwoody, Sandy Springs, Duluth, Lawrenceville, Kennesaw, Woodstock and the surrounding Metro Atlanta area.
+We have offices in Fulton, Forsyth, Gwinnett, DeKalb and Cobb county allowing us to conveniently meet with clients thorough-out the metro-Atlanta area.

 In detail, our practice areas include:

 • Divorce and Family Law: Georgia Contested Divorce, Georgia Uncontested Divorce, Separate Maintenance, Legal Separations, Child Custody, Child Support Modification, Child Custody Modification, Paternity, Legitimation, Child Support, Alimony, Spousal Support, Child Visitation, Contempt, Temporary Hearings, Name Changes, Annulments, Adoptions, Prenuptial Agreements, Antenuptial Agreements and Agreements in Anticipation of Divorce.

 • Bankruptcy, Individual Bankruptcy and Business Bankruptcy: Chapter 7 Bankruptcy, Chapter 11 Bankruptcy and Chapter 13 Bankruptcy Cases; Debt Relief, Foreclosures, Repossessions, Mortgage Loan Modifications, Creditor Workouts, Credit Cards, Secured and Unsecured Loans, Collections, Lawsuits, Litigation and Settlements.